-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and interpretations as issued by the International Accounting Standards Board ("IASB").
+These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), interpretations as issued by the International Accounting Standards Board ("IASB") and in particular International Accounting Standard ("IAS") 34 (Interim Financial Reporting) as issued by the IASB.

-These consolidated financial statements were approved by the Board of Directors of the Company on March 29, 2018.
+These condensed consolidated interim financial statements were approved by the Audit Committee of the Board of Directors of the Company on May 11, 2018.